belle2/basf2/analysis/doc/Variables.rst

 Variables
 =========

-While ``basf2`` operates on :doxygen:`ParticleList <classBelle2_1_1ParticleList>`s, it is also important to calculate physics quantities associated with a given candidate or event.
+While ``basf2`` operates on :doxygen:`ParticleList <classBelle2_1_1ParticleList>` objects, it is also important to calculate physics quantities associated with a given candidate or event.

 In ``basf2``, variables are handled by the `VariableManager`.
 There are many variables available for use in analysis.